Run the World (Girls)

-In the United States, the single peaked at number 29 on the Billboard Hot 100 chart.
-It fared better internationally, reaching the top ten in Australia, Belgium, Israel, Japan, the Netherlands, New Zealand, Norway, and Scotland.
+In the United States, the song was moderately successful, peaking at number 29 on the US Billboard Hot 100.
+It fared better in some international markets, reaching the top ten in Australia, Belgium, Israel, Japan, the Netherlands, New Zealand, and Norway.
 It was also a top 20 hit in Canada, France, Ireland, Italy, and the United Kingdom.
 The song's accompanying music video was directed by Francis Lawrence and was filmed in California over a three-day span.
 The video won Best Choreography at the 2011 MTV Video Music Awards and Best Dance Performance at the 2011 Soul Train Music Awards.

-Beyoncé promoted "Run the World" with high-profile live performances, notably at the 2011 Billboard Music Awards and on the French X Factor.
-Although her performance at the Billboard Music Awards was well received by critics, it ignited controversy surrounding the production due to visual similarities to a performance by Italian entertainer Lorella Cuccarini in February 2010 at the 60th Sanremo Music Festival in Italy.
+Beyoncé promoted the single with live performances at the 2011 Billboard Music Awards and on the French X Factor.
+Her performance at the Billboard Music Awards ignited controversy surrounding the production due to visual similarities to a performance by Italian entertainer Lorella Cuccarini in February 2010 at the 60th Sanremo Music Festival in Italy.
 "Run the World" was used to awaken the crew of the final mission of the US Space Shuttle Atlantis and was dedicated to Mission Specialist Sandra Magnus.
-Heather Morris covered "Run the World" for "Asian F", an episode of the American television show Glee.